-We ask you for your personal details including name and contact details.
-We’ll also ask you about previous experience, education, referees, right to work documentation and for answers to questions relevant to the role.
-Our recruitment team will have access to all this information.
+We ask you for your personal details including name and contract details.
+We will also ask you about previous experience, education, referees, right to work documentation and for answers to questions relevant to the role.

 If we make a conditional offer of employment, we’ll ask you for information so that we can carry out pre-employment checks.
 You must successfully complete pre-employment checks to progress to a final offer.
 We must confirm the identity of our staff and their right to work in the United Kingdom, and seek assurance as to their trustworthiness, integrity and reliability.
 You must provide:

 - proof of identity and qualifications as necessary – we will ask you for copies of original documents